Skip to content

 Attack scenarios are the link between many modeled information.
 They are always associated with an element (target).

 The treatment status can be seen as completion check.
 The risk of a scenario must be assessed.
 Depending on the outcome, countermeasures must be defined and the risk re-rated.
-The reason for the current treatment status can be viewed by clicking on the info button.
+The reason for the current treatment status can be viewed by clicking on the info button Info button icon.
+These states exist:

 As mentioned before, scenarios must be linked to an element.
 This element is usually the target.
 If the scenario applies for multiple elements, these are listed in the targets field.

-Adding an attack vector and threat categories is optional but may simplify and accelerate the assessment process.
-Defined the threat sources is optional (the field can be activated/deactivated in the project settings).
+Adding an Attack Vector and Threat Categories is optional but may simplify and accelerate the assessment process.
+Defining the Threat Sources is optional (the field can be activated/deactivated in the Project Settings).

-It is recommended to define the protection goals, system threats, and affected assets.
+It is recommended to define the Protection Goals, System Threats, and affected Assets.
 These are important for a consistent and comprehensible risk assessment.
 Setting these fields may automatically assign the risk metrics.
+Furthermore, it is possible to link Assumptions & Constraints.

-The fields for (remaining) risk assessment are described separately here.
+The fields for risk assessment (and remaining risk assessment) are described separately.

 There are four common strategies for risk mitigation.
-These can be viewed by clicking on the related info button.
+These can be viewed by clicking on the related info button Info button icon.

 Furthermore, new or existing countermeasures can be added.
 It is possible to link other attack scenarios, checklist requirements, and test cases.